Is your service available to others besides home sellers?

 You staged the photos of litter on your website, right?

 Q: Is your service available to others besides home sellers?

 A: Yes.
-Mid-Atlantic’s service is available to anyone who wants to maintain a clean, well-ordered appearance of a neighborhood.
-This can include home owners’ associations and private businesses.
+Mid-Atlantic’s service is available to anyone who wants to maintain a clean, well-ordered appearance of a residential neighborhood or business district.
+This can include home owners’ associations, shopping centers, and office buildings.
 Depending on client needs, we remove litter from both public space and the client’s own property, such as parking lots and private walkways.
 Contact us at 202-509-3073 or firstname.lastname@example.org if you have questions about our service or want to discuss your specific needs.

 A. Not really.
-The city of Philadelphia eliminated its residential street-sweeping program in 2008 due to budget shortfalls.
-Since then, the responsibility for residential street cleaning has fallen to volunteers or to private improvement districts which cover limited areas.
-In the District of Columbia, residents of most streets are not required to move their parked cars to accommodate the mechanical street sweepers, so their effectiveness is limited.
+In the District of Columbia, for example, residents of most streets are not required to move their parked cars to accommodate the mechanical street sweepers, so their effectiveness is limited.
 D.C.’s residential street sweeping does not include the sidewalk or the public space between the curb and sidewalk.
 And D.C. suspends all residential street sweeping during the winter months (November through February).

-Q: Don’t home-staging companies provide litter cleanup service?
+Q: Don’t home-staging companies provide litter pickup service?